-Exercise 3: Implement the function "distributions to energy" in the code.
-Your code should now pass the "test distributions to energy" test, in addition to all the tests from the previous questions.
+Exercise 3: Implement the function "distributions\to\energy" in the code.
+Your code should now pass the "test\distributions\to\energy" test, in addition to all the tests from the previous questions (so it passes the first 5 test cases).